akveo/angular-progress-button-styles/README.md

 Configuration
 -------------
 The directive itself takes as a parameter callback function, that returns promise after execution.
-On value return progress completes instantly.
+If function returns value progress completes instantly.
-You can configure plugin using two different ways
+You can configure plugin using two different ways:
 * Using html attributes
 * Using javascript